palominoinc/ext-staff-list/README.md

 Plugin for WebPal-powered applications

-A staff-list is a list of staff members where all data is kept in a table
+A staff-list is a list of staff members where all data is kept in an editable table with few options to stylize the layout

 Simply add this plugin to your WebPal extensions